eveloth/eveloth/README.md

 <h2 align="center">Hi there! 👋</h2>

 My name is Vadim, I am a .NET backend software engineer, Linux and FOSS enthusiast and a loving cat parent :cat:
 I used to work as a VoIP administrator at a technical support job and was developing automation systems.

-I see a lot of stunning possibilities in backend software engineering, like creating valuable and complicated services to improve user experience.
-I'm passionate about microservices architecture and what I love about .NET are its performance, innovativeness, and convenience.
+Officially a .NET backend dev since April '23 🥳

 <hr>